folbert/fewbricks/README.md

 * `$html` - the core html of the brick
 * `$this` - an instance of the current brick class.
 This can be used to find out for example what background color should be set on the wrapping row using something like `$this->get_data_value('bg')`.

-## Fewbricks specific settings for fields and bricks
+### Fewbricks specific settings for fields and bricks
 There are some settings that we have added to make using Fewbricks easier.

 *For fields and bricks*
 `field_label_prefix` - Text to prepend on labels.
 We will automatically add a space between the prefix and the original label.
 Note that if you set this on a brick, all the bricks fields, including fields for any sub brick, will get the prefix.
 `field_label_suffix` - Same as above but a suffix.

-##What about styling?
+### CSS
-Do as you want but one idea is that you create a css/less/sass/what-have-you file for each module and place it alongside the PHP-file and giving it the same name as the PHP-file.
-So for example the brick "image-and-text.php" would have a style file names "image-and-text.css/scss/less".
+There are no restrictions on how you organize your CSS related to fewbricks.
+One idea is that you create a css/less/sass/what-have-you file for each module and place it alongside the PHP-file in the bricks-fodler and giving it the same name as the PHP-file.
+So for example the brick "image-and-text.php" would have a style file names "image-and-text.[css|scss|less]".
+But you caould just as well place the CSS in regular CSS files in your assets directory or any other way you want to.

-##Developer mode
+### Developer mode
 By setting Fewbricks in developer mode, some extra debugging related to Fewbricks and ACF will become available.
 Also, every time a field group is registered, a check for duplicate keys will be excuted.
 You enable developer mode by setting a constant, preferrably in wp-config.php, named FEWBRICKS_DEV_MODE to true:
 `define('FEWBRICKS_DEV_MODE', true)`

 If developer mode is enabled, you can also var dump the fields settings each time a field group is registered.
 This is done by passing a get variable named "dumpfewbricksfields" to any page like so: http://mywordpressinstall.com/wp-admin/?dumpfewbricksfields .

-##Field info
+#### Field info
 If you use the technique described above to enter developer mode, you will also get info about each field in the form of a yellow and blue info field next to each field in the backend.
 The yellow field hold the name of the field and the blue one holds the id.
 If you want the developer mode activated but not displaying the field info, add the following code to the same file that you activated developer mode in:
  `define('FEWBRICKS_HIDE_ACF_INFO', true)`

 The code displaying the field info was originally found in the plugin [ACF: Field Snitch](https://sv.wordpress.org/plugins/advanced-custom-fields-field-snitch/) by [Stupid Studio](https://stupid-studio.com/) and modified by [Bryan Willis](https://gist.github.com/bryanwillis/bbfdce5febd3db16c53c#file-acf-field-snitch-v5-js) to work with verison 5 of ACF.

-##Important
-Due to restrictions in the WordPress table structure, the max length of a field name is 64 characters.
-So if you have fields that go a couple of levels deep (for example a brick in a flexible field that have a repeater), you may run out of space for the name.
-Therefore, it is wise to shorten names so instead of for example "download_button", use "dl_btn".
-This should be considered whe creating instances of bricks and fields.
-If the value of a field is not saved, the reason is most likely that the name is too long.

-##ACF Local JSON
+### ACF Local JSON

-**Warning: Local JSON under Fewbricks is somewhat buggy and may not work in some circumstances.**
+**Warning: Local JSON for Fewbricks is nots table yet.
+Us ewith caution.**

 Fewbricks supports [ACF Local JSON](http://www.advancedcustomfields.com/resources/local-json/).
 Using this should speed things up a bit since we dont have to execute all the PHP-code that Fewbricks is made up of.
 Follow these steps to activate local-JSON: